EasterWorks/Cergs-Stealthchanger/Hardware-And-Calibration.md

 - Ensure the Z axis dragchain allows the Z axis to move cleanly through its entire travel to the top.
 If it's getting caught on the guide stop mounted on the rear of the gantry, move the guide stop.
 - When installing the dock crossbar, try to get it as even and square to the frame as possible.
 You won't get it perfectly but we can adjust for sub-mm variances in the firmware later.
 - If you had a nozzle brush in the back-right corner of the printer that you used before, it will probably be offset with the modified shuttle.
 The bed needs to move forward to accomodate for this - or you need to move the brush to the front of the bed and modify your CLEAN_NOZZLE gcode macro.
+- If you have very old X/Y belts, this is a great opportunity to install new ones.
+- Also a great opportunity to install Beefy Front Idlers (BFI) if you haven't already: https://github.com/clee/VoronBFI

 # Special Notes on OptoTAP